 People of Te Arawa

 The main tribes of the Volcanic Plateau are the Te Arawa people, in the Rotorua area, and Ngāti Tūwharetoa, around Taupō.
-The traditions of both groups link them to the Te Arawa canoe, which made final landfall at Maketū on the Bay of Plenty coast.
-The saying ‘Ko te ihu o te waka kei Maketū, ko te kei o te waka kei Tongariro’ means that the prow of the Te Arawa is at Maketū, and the stern at Mt Tongariro.
+The traditions of both groups link them to the Te Arawa canoe, which made its final landfall at Maketū on the Bay of Plenty coast.
+The saying ‘Ko te ihu o te waka kei Maketū, ko te kei o te waka kei Tongariro’, means that the prow of the Te Arawa is at Maketū, and the stern at Mt Tongariro.

 Many places are named after the journeys of early ancestors.

 - Lakes Rotorua and Rotoiti are named after the explorers Kahumatamomoe (son of Te Arawa captain Tamatekapua) and his nephew (later also son-in-law) Īhenga.
 The lakes’ full names are Te Rotoruanui-a-Kahumatamomoe and Te Rotoiti-kite-a-Īhenga.

 - Tia, Tamatekapua’s uncle, travelled south to Taupō.
 He named a number of places, including Ātiamuri (Tia who arrived after others), Aratiatia (Tia’s stairway) and Te Taupō-nui-a-Tia (Tia’s rain cloak), a name now applied to the entire lake.